colinalford/project-templates/project-questsions.md

 * How can those ideas be explored?
 What prototypes, sketches, or alternatives need to be investigated to help us understand the potential for the project?
 * What core ideas and concepts should the project use to express information to users?

+## Interdisciplinary Questions
+* Why does this project exist?
+Why are we the right people to do it?
+Why does it need to be done now?
+* What are the three or four useful groupings we can use to discuss the different kinds of customers we have?
+(For example, for a word processor, it might be students, professionals, and home users.
+For an IT database, it might be sales, receptionists, and executives.)
+How do their needs and behaviors differ?
+* What demographic information can help us understand who these customers are?
+(Age, income, type of company, profession, education, other products owned or web sites used, etc.)
+* Which activities is each user group using our product for?
+How does this correspond to what they purchased the product for?
+How does this correspond to how we marketed the product?
+What problems do they have in using the product to satisfy their needs?
+* Who are our potential new customers, and what features, scenarios, or types of products would we need to provide to make them customers?
+(What are the demographic profiles of these new customers?)
+* Do we have the technology and expertise to create something that satisfies these needs and problems?
+(For each identified need, answers of yes, maybe, and no can often be sufficient, at least as a first pass.)
+* Can we build the technology and obtain the expertise to create something that satisfies these needs and problems?
+(Yes, maybe, no.)
+* Are there significant opportunities in a new product or line of products?
+Or are the needs tied directly to the current product or line of products?
+* Are there viable business models for using our expertise and technology to solve these identified problems or needs?
+(Will profits outweigh costs on a predictable timeline?)
+* What are the market timelines for the next release or product launch?
+Which windows of opportunity make the most sense to target?
+* What are competitors in this marketplace doing?
+What do we think their strategies are, and how might we compete with them?